hlship/cli-tools/README.md

 Command groups are useful when creating the largest tools with the most commands; it allows for shorter command names, as each commands' name will only have to be unique within it's command group, not globally.

+## Utilities

+### abort

+The `net.lewisship.cli-tools/abort` function provides a uniform way to indicate a failure and terminate execution.

+`abort` can be invoked from inside a command, and will output (to standard error) the tool name and command name in bold red, and the provided messages in red.

+Messages may also be exceptions, from which the exception message is extracted (exceptions with a null message are converted to the exception class name).

+Finally, `abort` invokes `exit` with the provided exit status code.

 ## Testing